-You must get a building consent before installing any fireplace.
+You must get a Building Consent before installing any fireplace.
 This helps to ensure the fireplace meets all safety standards.

 The heater must comply with the National Environmental Standards for air quality if it is installed on properties of less than 2ha.

-All solid fuel heater installations must be inspected by a Hastings District Council Building Inspector.
+All solid fuel heater installations must be inspected by a Hastings District Council building inspector.

-To book an inspection phone the council.
+To book an inspection phone, Council.

 If your inspection fails, Council will need to re-inspect the installation and you will be invoiced for additional inspections.